SushiLab/omrgc_v2_scripts/README.md

 ## Scripts

-The data used for the production of figures is not synchronized here but can be downloaded with `analysis/Download_data.sh`.
+The data used for the production of figures is not synchronized here but can be downloaded with `sh analysis/Download_data.sh`.

 * [**analysis**](https://github.com/SushiLab/omrgc_v2_scripts/tree/master/analysis): Folder containing the scripts and external resources to produce data, tables and figures.
 	- **lib**: Contains some R functions and external resources used by the scripts.